Goldman's Blankfein: No plans to relinquish duties

-CHICAGO (Reuters) - The chief executive and chairman of Goldman Sachs Group Inc (GS.N) said on Wednesday he has no plans to relinquish his duties running the bank.
+CHICAGO, June 13 (Reuters) - The chief executive and chairman of Goldman Sachs Group Inc said on Wednesday he has no plans to relinquish his duties running the bank.

 Speaking to reporters after a breakfast appearance in Chicago, Lloyd Blankfein quipped: “I‘m 57.
 What am I going to do with the other 60 years of my life?”